willpratt78/capstone-research/research.md

 This stack overflow shows how to do date subtraciton in Ruby https://stackoverflow.com/questions/5171102/ruby-date-subtraction-e-g-90-days-ago

 Twilio gem to have application send alerts via email/text when certain dates are hit (streatch goal) https://github.com/twilio/twilio-ruby

+Reasearching how to set up many to many relasionships in Ruby https://medium.com/@pk60905/many-to-many-relationship-in-rails-cf86e12db8b0